Use Case Stories

-What Is an AI Use Case?
+What is an AI use case?

-A clear definition and practical guide to structuring AI opportunities
+A clear definition and practical guide to structuring AI opportunities so they can be evaluated, prioritised, and implemented.

 Simple definition